How to create a project management communication plan

 As a project manager, you have the singular gift of being able to handle a hundred responsibilities at once, including delegating tasks, removing any blockers from a project, and making sure everyone has the same goal in mind.

-But while a good project manager is able to look at the high-level goal of a project and break them down into smaller assignments that ultimately adhere to a set deadline, a truly great project manager knows that no project—big or small—will be successful without a project management communication plan.
+Effective project management involves breaking down high-level goals into smaller assignments that ultimately adhere to a set deadline.
+But a truly great project manager knows that no project—big or small—will be successful without a project management communication plan.

 A project management communication plan identifies how important information will be communicated to stakeholders throughout the project.
-It also determines who will be receiving the communication, how those people will receive communication, and when/how often they should expect to receive that information.
+It also determines who will be receiving the communication, how those people will receive it, when they’ll receive it, and how often they should expect to receive that information.

 - The purpose or goals of the communication plan